oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 3. Prepare a response file.

-   Below is sample response file in which you need to update the HOST.
+   Below is sample response file in which you can use for ZDM Physical Offline Migration.

+   Please note that this response file uses Oracle Object Storage to keep the Source Database Backup and the Target Database is Oracle Base Database(specified as VMDB).

    ```console
    TGT_DB_UNIQUE_NAME=ORCL_T